Our Powders. Your Products.

 The USA mines only trivial amounts of tungsten ore, so not all of our tungsten powder supply chain is domestic.
 As a result, we need to import raw materials from other countries.
 We receive materials from several continents.

 Our supply chain contains only conflict free materials.
-Niagara Refining is a member of the Tungsten Industry - Conflict Minerals Council.
+Wolfram is a member of the Tungsten Industry - Conflict Minerals Council.
 Consequently, all of the materials we receive from them are from conflict free sources.
 Mines in conflict regions are subject to rigorous certification involving third party inspections.

 If you are concerned about the availability of your tungsten powder supply, feel free to reach out to Buffalo Tungsten to see if we can offer the products you need.
 We would be happy to see if we can shorten your lead times and provide you with high quality tungsten powder products to meet your needs.